 The remote sometimes does not transmit signals unless it’s pointing directly at the sensor.
 You’ll probably still need to be accurate with your aim.

-Given its highly affordable price tag of £129 (available at Amazon), the LG UBK80 4K Ultra HD HDR Blu-ray Player challenges units of twice the price.
+Given its highly affordable price tag, the LG UBK80 4K Ultra HD HDR Blu-ray Player challenges units of twice the price.

 While the list of formats might provide little surprises, the fact it’s 3D ready counts in its favour.
 Plus as it displays pictures in 4K, it’s future proof.
 You’ll notice the upgrade instantly as each picture has a heighten depth and vibrancy.